Time Under Fire

 ⏱️ Runtime & Duration

-The total runtime of Time Under Fire is 82 minutes (1h 22m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Time Under Fire (1997) is 82 minutes (1h 22m).
+Directed by Scott P. Levy, the film runs for 82 minutes in its complete theatrical version.

 Verdict Summary